opencord/voltha-helm-charts/README.md

 ```

 > _While it's not mandatory to install BBSim in the same namespace as the VOLTHA stack it's advised to do so to make explicit which stack is controlling it._

+> **Note**: If your plan is to test with a physical OLT, this step is not needed.

+### Configure SADIS for Physical OLT Integration [Optional]

+If a physical OLT is to be connected to the VOLTHA, then a proper SADIS configuration must be inserted to the ONOS.

+-	Check the configuration examples under https://github.com/opencord/voltha-system-tests, but the obvious one is this: https://github.com/opencord/voltha-system-tests/blob/master/tests/data/berlin-community-pod-1-sadis.json.
+Download and edit this file according to your device's OLT ID and MAC address.
+The entry with the `EC1729003539` is for an EdgeCore OLT device and `EC1729003539` is the serial number of the device.
+The entry starting with the `ALPH` are ONU devices.
+-	Configure the port forwarding: `kubectl port-forward -n infra svc/voltha-infra-onos-classic-hs 8181`
+-	Push file to the ONOS: `curl -XPOST -sSL http://karaf:karaf@localhost:8181/onos/v1/network/configuration -H Content-type:application/json --data-binary @berlin-community-pod-1-sadis.json`
+-	To make sure the config is applied, connect to the ONOS CLI and run `netcfg` command.
+You should be able to see your configuration.
+After the OLT is provisioned and connected, your OLT should appear `volt-olts` output.
+If not,
+please check the configuration and the ONOS logs.

 ### Installing and Configuring `voltctl`